 - The WHO COVID repository covers journal articles, and forms a subset of CORD-19 from the Allen Institute, which is updated weekly.
 It adds additional results from PubMed’s PMC open access corpus, as well as bioRxiv and medRxiv pre-prints.

 - Lens’s COVID-19 collection covers scholarly works as well as patents.

-- The NIH’s OPA COVID-19 portfolio covers content from PubMed and six preprint servers: arXiv, bioRxiv, medRxiv, ChemRxiv, Research Square, and SSRN.
+- The NIH’s OPA COVID-19 portfolio covers content from PubMed and several preprint servers: arXiv, bioRxiv, medRxiv, ChemRxiv, Research Square, SSRN, Qeios, and preprints.org.

 - The EBI-EMBL COVID-19 Data Portal facilitates data sharing and analysis around COVID-19 but also allows dedicated searches of literature around the coronavirus epidemic, including preprints.

 - Dimensions has created an application listing all relevant publications, datasets and clinical trials related to Covid-19 available in the Dimensions dataset, this includes papers available as preprints.